aelmosalamy/elmosalamy-blog/content/posts/Say Hello with Flask!.md

 title: Say Hello with Flask!
 author: aelmosalamy
 date: 2019-03-01
-tags: ["python", "flask", "back-end"]
+tags: [python, flask, back-end]
-cover: /posts/images/cover-flask.png
+cover: /images/cover-flask.png
 ---

 In this post, I am going to introduce you to an interesting Python framework...